zulip/zulip/docs/testing/manual-testing.md

   - Default language (change to Spanish)
   - 24-hour time (and then test going back to AM/PM)
 - Notifications
-  - Stream message
+  - Channel message
     - turn off notifications at user level
-      - create a new stream
+      - create a new channel
       - have Hamlet send a message
     - turn on notifications at user level
-      - create a new stream
+      - create a new channel
       - have Hamlet send a message
-      - then turn off notifications for that stream
+      - then turn off notifications for that channel
       - have Hamlet send another message
   - Direct messages and @-mentions
     - Test Desktop/Audible options